What are you looking for?

 Author bio

-Tracey is a partner in the firm and sits within the dispute resolution team.
+Tracey Singlehurst-Ward is a Partner in the firm and sits within the dispute resolution team.
 Tracey practises in general commercial and company disputes, and complements her strong core practice with specialist expertise in intellectual property, sports law, information law and privacy and media.